Professor In-Residence, Civil and Environmental Engineering

 Director, Innovative Mobility Research

 Susan Shaheen is a pioneer and thought leader in future mobility strategies.
-She was among the first to observe, research, and write about changing dynamics in shared mobility and the likely scenarios through which automated vehicles will gain prominence.
-She is an internationally recognized expert in mobility and the sharing economy and co-directs the Transportation Sustainability Research Center (TSRC) of the Institute of Transportation Studies at the University of California (UC), Berkeley.
-She is also a Professor In-Residence in Civil and Environmental Engineering at UC Berkeley.
+She was among the first to observe, research, and write about the changing dynamics in shared mobility and the likely scenarios through which automated vehicles will gain prominence.
+She is an internationally recognized expert in mobility and the sharing economy and a Professor In-Residence in Civil and Environmental Engineering at UC Berkeley.
+She also co-directs the Transportation Sustainability Research Center (TSRC) of the Institute of Transportation Studies – Berkeley.
 She was the first Honda Distinguished Scholar in Transportation at the Institute of Transportation Studies at UC Davis from 2000 to 2012.
 She served as the Policy and Behavioral Research Program Leader at California Partners for Advanced Transit and Highways from 2003 to 2007, and as a special assistant to the Director’s Office of the California Department of Transportation from 2001 to 2004.

 She has a Ph.D. in ecology, focusing on the energy and environmental aspects of transportation, from UC Davis and a M.S. in public policy analysis from the University of Rochester.
 After completing her master’s degree, she worked as a consultant to the U.S. Department of Energy and the Environmental Protection Agency in Washington, D.C.
 From 2000 to 2001, she was a post-doctoral researcher at UC Berkeley.
 She has authored 75 journal articles, over 125 reports and proceedings articles, 18 book chapters, and co-edited two books.